Salesforce Integrations: The Flexibility of the Salesforce Platform

 - Sage improves visibility between your front and back office teams

-Ceterna is a Leader on the Salesforce Platform
+Ceterna Group is a Leader on the Salesforce Platform

 The Salesforce Platform was built with integration in mind.
 From APIs to Salesforce Connect, to apps for Salesforce integrations, the geology of the Salesforce platform is ready for flexibility and connectivity.